santiment/google-spreadsheet-addon/doc/sheet_functions.md

 for a given slug and time interval.</p>
 </dd>
 <dt><a href="#SAN_NVT_RATIO">SAN_NVT_RATIO(projectSlug, from, to)</a> ⇒ <code>Array</code></dt>
-<dd><p>Returns NVT (Network-Value-to-Transactions-Ratio Daily Market Cap / Daily Transaction Volume)
+<dd><p>Returns NVT (Network-Value-to-Transactions-Ratio Daily Market Cap / Daily Token Circulation)
-Since Daily Transaction Volume gets rather noisy and easy to manipulate by transferring the same tokens through couple of addresses over and over again, it’s not an ideal measure of a network’s economic activity.
+Since Daily Transaction Volume gets rather noisy and easy to manipulate by transferring the same tokens through a couple of addresses repeatedly, it’s not an ideal measure of a network’s economic activity.
+That’s why we also offer another way to calculate NVT by using Daily Token Circulation.
-That’s why we calculate NVT using Daily Trx Volume, but also by using Daily Token Circulation instead, which filters out excess transactions and provides a cleaner overview of a blockchain’s daily transaction throughput.</p>
+This method filters out excess transactions and provides a cleaner overview of a blockchain’s daily transaction throughput.</p>
 </dd>
 <dt><a href="#SAN_OHLC">SAN_OHLC(projectSlug, from, to)</a> ⇒ <code>Array</code></dt>